 This week, NatureWatch columnist Thom Smith answers a reader's question about spiders, monarch butterflies, hummingbird sugar mixtures and a hummingbird moth sighting.
 He's also wants to know if anyone in Berkshire County has those crazy jumping worms in their yards?

 In this week's NatureWatch, columnist Thom Smith answers readers' questions about what flowers to plant to attract monarchs and other butterflies, as well as, what seeds and nuts to feed backyard birds.

 Readers share summer wildlife updates from their backyards.

 This week, Thom Smith answers questions about garter snakes, black squirrels and skunks.

-This week, NatureWatch columnist answers readers' questions about "fairy webs" and light bulb stealing squirrels.
+This week, NatureWatch columnist Thom Smith answers questions about American goldfinches and cowbirds.